pvhil/discord-timetable/README.md

 # discord-timetable
 A discord bot which displays your untis-timetable
+Bot available later

 # Usage
 /stundenplan: shows your timetible